 - Daimler AG v.
 Bauman (U.S. Supreme Court 2014): Unanimous decision reversing the Ninth Circuit and holding that it violates due process to exercise general personal jurisdiction over a foreign corporation based on the in-State activities of a corporate subsidiary.

 - ev3 Inc. v.
 Lesh (Delaware Supreme Court 2014): Unanimous decision ordering a new trial and reversing the jury’s $250 million verdict against our client in breach-of-contract action.

 - In re DFC Appraisal Action (Delaware Supreme Court 2017): Unanimous decision reversing Court of Chancery’s appraisal valuation in high-profile merger-and-acquisition case.

 - Williams, et al. v.
 Yamaha Motor Co., U.S.A.
 (9th Cir.
-2017): Unanimous decision affirming dismissal of a consolidated putative nationwide class action lawsuit brought by dozens of plaintiffs alleging fraud and concealment claims under numerous consumer protection and warranty laws.
+2017): Unanimous decision affirming dismissal of a consolidated nationwide class-action lawsuit brought by dozens of plaintiffs alleging fraud and concealment claims under numerous consumer protection and warranty laws.
 Mr. Holecek represented Yamaha in both the district court and the Ninth Circuit.